opencv/opencv/doc/tutorials/introduction/android_binary_package/android_binary_package.rst

 Using Android binary package with Eclipse
 *****************************************

 This tutorial was tested using Ubuntu 10.04 and Windows 7 SP1 operating systems.
 Nevertheless, it should also work on any other **OS**\ es supported by Android SDK (including Mac OS X).
-If you encounter errors after following the steps described here feel free to contact us via *android-opencv* disscussion group https://groups.google.com/group/android-opencv/ and we will try to fix your problem.
+If you encounter errors after following the steps described here, feel free to contact us via *android-opencv* discussion group https://groups.google.com/group/android-opencv/ and we will try to help you.

 .. _Android_Environment_Setup_Lite: